-For a long time, I was trying to think of an article topic based on my academic experience.
+For a long time, I was trying to think of an article topic based on my personal experience in school.
 I was searching my mind.
 I was trying too hard, I think.
 I kept trying to pull—or force—something out.

-I was looking outside of myself.
-Rather than thinking about my true experiences through my K-12 years, I was trying to come up with something that, I thought, would make for a meaningful story.
+Here’s what was happening: rather than thinking about my true experiences through my K-12 years, I was trying to come up with something that, I thought, would make for a meaningful story.

 Essentially, I was looking to craft that classic intro-rise-peak conflict-fall-resolution story.